sqlxpert/lights-off-aws/README.md

 ```

 Adding this statement to the IAM policy for the role used by the "Do" AWS
-Lambda function authorized creation of RDS database cluster snapshots, but
+Lambda function authorizes creation of RDS database cluster snapshots, but
 only from clusters tagged with `sched-backup` .
 Several other statements, not
 shown, were needed to authorize creation of the individual RDS database
 instance snapshots that comprise the cluster snapshot, and to permit tagging.
-The role for the "Find" function also had to be updated, to authorize that
+The role for the "Find" function also had to be updated, to authorize
-function to describe (list) RDS database clusters.
+describing (listing) RDS database clusters.

 What capabilities would _you_ like to add to Lights Off?